zhaoxuyang13/hedb/README.md

 # HEDB

 HEDB is a novel encrypted database system.
-Its current form is based on PostgreSQL.
+Its current form is based on PostgreSQL as the RDBMS.

 The implemented prototype can be run on any of the three types of trusted execution environments:
 - ARM TrustZone (OP-TEE based)